Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/view-template/_index.md

 In this project we are going to upload a file from the frontend and process it in the backend

-#### Step 1
+### Step 1

-Create a spring boot application and a  dd the relevant dependencies
+Create a spring boot application and add the relevant dependencies

 ```
 spring-boot-starter-web